← Back to Blog

 Three data inputs cover most evaluations:

-• POS / scan data — syndicated through SPINS, NielsenIQ, or Circana, or pulled directly from retailer portals (Walmart Retail Link, Target POL, Kroger Stratum, Whole Foods 8451, Costco IRMA).
+• POS / scan data: syndicated through SPINS, NielsenIQ, or Circana, or pulled straight from retailer portals (Walmart Retail Link, Target POL, Kroger Stratum, Whole Foods 8451, Costco IRMA).
 Tells you what shoppers actually bought, at what price, week by week.

-• Trade calendar — your own internal record of which promotions ran where, with what mechanic, at what depth, and for how long.
-This is the join key between the other two sources, and the place where most analyses break.
+• Trade calendar: your own internal record of which promotions ran where, with what mechanic, at what depth, for how long.
+It's the join key between the other two sources, and the place where most analyses break.

 The hard part is rarely the math.
 It's reconciling the three sources to a single source of truth on which promotions ran, when, where, and at what cost.
-Many brands keep this in a spreadsheet maintained by one person — that's typically the first thing to fix before you scale the analysis.
+Plenty of brands keep this in a spreadsheet maintained by one person, and that's usually the first thing to fix before you scale the analysis.
 See Why Spreadsheets Don't Scale for CPG Sales Teams for the broader pattern.

 Common pitfalls